16 Jun 2026

 For example, if you ask a question such as "Which feature of X is most important to you?", the responses can give you insight such as "X percentage of participants thought X feature was the most important."

-Because structured interviews have a fixed set of questions, you can also pre-code responses (e.g. ethnicity codes, income range codes, product experience codes, and more).
+Because structured interviews have a fixed set of questions, you can also pre-code responses before sessions begin – for example, ethnicity codes, income range codes, or product experience codes – which makes analysis faster and more consistent across participants.

-Besides statistical insights, you may be able to use thematic analysis depending on the depth of responses you get from certain questions.
-Thematic analysis refers to coding the responses and grouping those codes into relevant themes.
-These themes can produce insights into the attitudes and behaviors of your participants.
+Besides statistical insights, you may also be able to apply thematic analysis or content analysis depending on the depth of responses you get from certain questions.
+Thematic analysis involves coding responses and grouping those codes into relevant themes, which can surface insights into the attitudes and behaviors of your participants.

 Presenting structured interview findings